mweagle/Sparta/content/docs/custom_resources/index.md

 }
 ```

 The `cfResName` value is the CloudFormation resource name returned by `RequireCustomResource`.
-The template decorator specifies which of your [CustomResourceFunction](https://godoc.org/github.com/mweagle/Sparta#CustomResourceFunction) outputs should be discoverable during the paren't lambda functions execution time.
+The template decorator specifies which of your [CustomResourceFunction](https://godoc.org/github.com/mweagle/Sparta#CustomResourceFunction) outputs should be discoverable during the paren't lambda functions execution time through a [go-cloudformation](https://godoc.org/github.com/crewjam/go-cloudformation#GetAtt) version of [Fn::GetAtt](http://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/intrinsic-function-reference-getatt.html).

 ### Optional - Discovery

-Discovery is handled by [sparta.Discover()](https://godoc.org/github.com/mweagle/Sparta#Discover) which returns a [DiscoveryInfo](https://godoc.org/github.com/mweagle/Sparta#DiscoveryInfo) pointer containing the linked Custom Resource outputs.
-The calling Sparta lambda function can discover it's own [DiscoveryResource](https://godoc.org/github.com/mweagle/Sparta#DiscoveryResource) element via the `ResourceID` field.
-Once this is found, the calling function can lookup the linked custom resource output via the `Properties` field using the keyname  (`CustomResource`) provided in the previous template decorator.
+Discovery is handled by [sparta.Discover()](https://godoc.org/github.com/mweagle/Sparta#Discover) which returns a [DiscoveryInfo](https://godoc.org/github.com/mweagle/Sparta#DiscoveryInfo) instance pointer containing the linked Custom Resource outputs.
+The calling Sparta lambda function can discover its own [DiscoveryResource](https://godoc.org/github.com/mweagle/Sparta#DiscoveryResource) keyname via the top-level `ResourceID` field.
+Once found, the calling function then looks up the linked custom resource output via the `Properties` field using the keyname  (`CustomResource`) provided in the previous template decorator.

 In this example, the unmarshalled _DiscoveryInfo_ struct looks like: